piliwilliam0306/Udacity-SDC/CarND-Advanced-Lane-Lines-P4/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

+* The code for calculating curvature and offset is in 124-145 in `lane_finding.py`

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-* Using 'perspect_tf()' and the inverse matrix we got earlier, we can warp back from bird-eye view to first-person view
+* Using 'perspect_tf()' and the inverse matrix we got earlier, we can warp back from bird-eye view to first-person view:

 ![alt text][image8]